 2014 4-H Enrollment Forms

-The Nemaha County 4-H Facebook page has a new name - University of Nebraska-Lincoln in Nemaha County.
-This change will allow us to share information about Extension Programing as well as 4-H. You will continue to find the same great 4-H information in addition to Extension opportunities.
+Our Facebook page is University of Nebraska-Lincoln in Nemaha County.
 Check it out.
 "Like us" to view Nemaha County Extension & 4-H posts on your Facebook account.

 Looking for Nemaha County 4-H Information?
 Please go to the Nemaha County 4-H page.
 You will find entry form and fair book information, monthly 4-H calendars and newsletters, scheduling changes, and other interesting information.

 4-H: Where the Fun Begins!

 Click on this informational brochure, "4-H: Where the Fun Begins!"
 (PDF, 2 pgs, 341 KB), to learn more about 4-H in Nemaha County.

 Quarterly Ag Line Newsletters and other agriculture articles written by Gary Lesoing, Extension Educator in Nemaha County, are available on line on the Crops for the Future page.

 For information about SARE Webinar recordings go to the Nebraska SARE Webinars page.
 If you have questions about this webinar, feel free to contact Gary Lesoing at (402) 274-4755.